-When you think about replacing your front door, you probably turn to the internet to start researching things like how much it will cost, different types of doors, and how long it takes to replace it.
+When you think about replacing your front door, you probably turn to the internet to start researching how much it will cost, different types of doors, and how long it takes to replace.

 The further you get into your research, you’ve probably seen many technical terms that can get stuck in the weeds.